daviderl99/AnotherToDoList/README.md

 1. Clone this revolutionary repository
 2. Run `npm install`
 3. Run `npm run dev`
-4. Marvel at yet another todo list app
+4. Open your browser and start managing your tasks

 ## 📝 License

 MIT

-## 🤝 Contributing

-Feel free to contribute!
-Although let's be honest, it's a todo list - how much more can we really add?

----

-*Built with ❤️ and a slight sense of irony in 2024*
+*Built with a slight sense of irony in 2024*